-New York Firearms Attorney Serving NYC and the Hudson Valley
+New York Weapons Charges Lawyer Serving NYC and the Hudson Valley

 Defense Attorneys for Firearms and Weapons Offensess

 New York gun laws are some of the toughest in the country.
 If you are convicted of illegally possessing or carrying a firearm or other weapons offense, you can face serious prison time.
 In addition, if you are convicted of another crime in which a gun was used or in some way involved, the penalties you face can be enhanced considerably.
 New York gun laws are extensive.
 They can also be confusing, which may make them hard to follow and enforce properly.
-If you have been arrested for a weapons offense in Orange County or neighboring areas in the Hudson Valley, the criminal defense attorneys at Dupée & Monroe, P.C. can help make sure that you are treated fairly and able to exercise all available defenses.
+If you have been arrested for a weapons offense in Orange County or neighboring areas in the Hudson Valley, the weapons charges lawyer at Dupee & Monroe, P.C. can help make sure that you are treated fairly and able to exercise all available defenses.

 Possession of Illegal Weapons under New York Law